-How do I Foster a Rescue dog from SOS Romanian Rescues South West?
+How do I Foster / Adopt a Rescue Dog from SOS Romanian Rescues South West?

 SOS Romanian Rescues South West remain the legal owner of the dog.

-It is clear that rescued dogs will not be fostered or adopted to homes with children under the age of 5; the only exception is for puppies under 6 months.
-If your dog comes into contact with young children whilst you are fostering them then they should not be left alone with the child.
-This is the best way to keep the dog and the child safe.
+It is clear that rescued dogs will not be fostered or adopted to homes with children under the age of 5.
+No dog should be left alone with a child: this is the best way to keep the dog and the child safe.